Grades: 5-12

 Stereotyping is used to pit one race or group against another, pushing

-some to the bottom of the pecking order and allows certain groups to be
+some to the bottom of the pecking order and allowing certain groups to be

 taken advantage of.
 It also prevents people from uniting and advancing